 The ProFly Sil Rain Tarp is also simple to set up and doesn't require a separate ridgeline, as it is instead tensioned by six guy points (two that go to your anchor and four to the ground) and stakes are included.
 As with any involved system, there is a tiny learning curve as you figure everything out, but for how many components this system includes, we found it to be quite straightforward and user-friendly.

 The SubLink Shelter System we added to the Sub7 provides the ProFly Sil Rain Tarp, a nice large shelter that is easy adjustable.

 Durability and Protection

-As with any high quality ultralight setup, this system requires that you take proper care of it.
+As with any high-quality ultralight setup, this system requires that you take proper care of it.
 The tarp is substantial, but the hammock and bug net could easily be ripped or snagged if you're not careful.
 With an entire hammock only weighing 6.4 ounces, extra attention should be paid to keeping it off the ground, not laying in it when you have a sharp belt on or a knife in your pocket, etc. While this level of care is necessary to some degree for any camping gear, the Sub7 is definitely more delicate.
 If you want a burlier model, check out the Hennessy Expedition Asym Zip or the ripstop REI Flash Air.